saona-raimundo/saona-raimundo.github.io/_posts/MOR submission.md

     + how the proof works,
     + what is the driving force behind them.

-related works shold be seen in terms of: results, proof techniques, and applications.
+related works should be seen in terms of: results, proof techniques, and applications.